windx0303/VIST-Challenge-NAACL-2018/README.md

 ## For Compiling the Source Code

-We use the [Meteor 1.5](http://www.cs.cmu.edu/~alavie/METEOR/) for this script.
+We used the [Meteor 1.5](http://www.cs.cmu.edu/~alavie/METEOR/) for this Java code.
 You need to include its JAR file when compiling the source code.

 ## Contact